stomg7969/OneMomForAll/README.md

 - Other pod files

 ## Things to do
-- Time interval to desired format. e.g. time or date or yesterday or weekday
+- Time interval to desired format. e.g. time or date or yesterday or weekday.
 - Location branch is not complete: Chat title should display name of the location where the chat was created.
+- Implement SwipeCellKit to the Chat List.

 ## Possible features
 - Payment system when exchanging help.